feross/simple-peer/README.md

 Fired when the peer wants to send signaling data to the remote peer.

 **It is the responsibility of the application developer (that's you!) to get this data to the other peer.** This usually entails using a websocket signaling server.
+This data is an `Object`, so  remember to call `JSON.stringify(data)` to serialize it first.
 Then, simply call `peer.signal(data)` on the remote peer.

 ### `peer.on('connect', function () {})`